 Table of Contents

 With 24 of its organized beaches having been awarded the Blue Flag, the island of the Knights is full of options for both families and adventure seekers.
-We present to you the best beaches on Rhodes island so you have the knowledge you need in order to choose the one that best suits your tastes and needs.
+We present to you the best and most popular beaches on Rhodes island so you have the knowledge you need in order to choose the one that best suits your tastes and needs.
 For your convenience, we have divided them into categories based on your liking.
 Enjoy a dive into the waters of Greece and a taste of an authentic Greek summer!